Lee County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in South Carolina: South Carolina, like all states, has an implied consent law.
-This means that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in severe penalties, regardless of whether you are ultimately convicted of DUI.
+Under South Carolina's Implied Consent law, by driving on South Carolina roads, you have implicitly consented to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
+Refusing to submit to testing carries a harsher penalty than failing the test.

 The ALR/Administrative Hearing